 If any student has had a change of address, please contact the Registrar’s Office and provide them with your updated address.

 Why is Box 1 on the 1098T blank?

 The IRS requires that schools fill either Box 1 or Box 2 on the form.
-Life Pacific College will provide information in Box 2, which is the amounts billed for qualified tuition and related expenses.
+Life Pacific University will provide information in Box 2, which is the amounts billed for qualified tuition and related expenses.